 International students bring a wealth of cultural diversity to our community and benefit so much from the warm reception they receive, and from the experience of living with families such as yours.

 Host and Friendship Families are an invaluable part of the international student programs on our campus.
 As far back as 1988, local families have been asked to house young adults for as long as one academic year.
-More recently, most students live in our Student Housing Apartments, but need a home for 1 or 2 weeks before school begins.
+More recently, most students live in our Student Housing Apartments, but need a home for 3 to 4 nights before orientation begins.

 What are the differences between “Host Families” and “Friendship Families?”